Code-Institute-Submissions/reaction-game/README.md

 - [Pineberry](https://www.pineberry.com/analysverktyg/resultat/Vw8vYZpv4xY_/) online SEO tester

 ### Known bugs
-- Main image on landing page is on some screen sizes causing an overflow.
-When the game is in play the image is hidden and therefor do not have an effect on the game itself.
-A smaller size of image will come out stretched and up-pixelated instead.
-A better choice would then be to change to another image with different motif.
+- The main image on the landing page is on some screen sizes causing an overflow.
+When the game is in play the image is hidden and therefore does not have an effect on the game itself.
+A smaller size of the image will come out stretched and up-pixelated instead.
+A better choice would then be to change to another image with a different motif.
-- Target items is in some positions overflowing which causes the page to jump.
-This is due to incorrect sizing of viewport by DomRect and getBoundingClientRect in main.js.
-Improved performance by deleting 'wildcard' (margin and padding set to 0) in stylesheet css.
+- Target items are in some positions overflowing which causes the page to jump.
+This is due to incorrect sizing of the viewport by DomRect and getBoundingClientRect in main.js.
+Improved performance by deleting 'wildcard' (margin and padding set to 0) in stylesheet.css.
 Although bug still remains.
 - Older versions of Safari have a bug when scaling with percentages and rem units in desktop view.
-Cause of action would be to change units to px.
-Added Media Query to override certain webkits for Safari, IE and Edge.
+The cause of action would be to change units to px.
+Added Media Query to override certain web-kits for Safari, IE, and Edge.
 - Older versions of Safari have problems with displaying the main png image.
-Cause of action would be to use image of less size and/or in another format than png.
-This, on the other hand, give the result of image becomming stretched and up-pixelated on **all** browsers.
-A last resort would be to change the main image completely to accomodate all browsers in all versions.
+The cause of action would be to use image of less size and/or in another format than png.
+This, on the other hand, gives the result of the image becoming stretched and up-pixelated on all browsers.
+The last resort would be to change the main image completely to accommodate all browsers in all versions.

 ---
 ## Deployment